ossf/fuzz-introspector/README.md

 - Give suggestions for how to improve fuzzing

 By and large these capabilities will remain the goals of fuzz-introspector.
 The focus is on improving these.

+## Features
+Given a fuzz harness for a project show:
+ - which functions in the project are not reachable by the harness
+ - which functions in the project are reachable by harness
+ - identify which functions are the best to target (based on which unreached function reaches most code)

+Given a fuzz harness statically analyse the code and merge it with run-time coverage information to:
+ - visualise statically-extracted calltree of each fuzzer and overlay this calltree with run-time coverage information
+ - identify nodes in the statically-extracted calltree where fuzzers are blocked based on run-time coverage information
+ - automatically highlight fuzz-blockers, namely locations in the code where fuzzers are not able to continue execution at run-time despite the code being reachable by the fuzzer based on static analysis.

 ## Testing with OSS-Fuzz
 The recommended way of testing this project is by way of OSS-Fuzz.
 Please see